- This event has passed.

 NOTE ON MEDICAL MARIJUANA: While Ohio has legalized medical marijuana, federal law still considers the use or possession of marijuana illegal for ANY purpose.
 Therefore, if you use medical marijuana, you may be in violation of federal law which would disqualify you from getting a Concealed Handgun License or even possessing a firearm.
 Read this article.

-3. Find a qualified instructor and complete the required 8-hour training to obtain your Certificate of Competency.
+3. Complete the required training to obtain your Certificate of Competency.

 - In general, you will need a physical certificate of completion of a firearms safety course or equivalent experience.
 Refer to the Attorney General’s manual for training that qualifies.
 Note: Your concealed handgun license will be proof of training when you renew your license.